kalkun/Thesis/analysis/post_scope_experiments/README.md

 - [X] Experiment training the network first on auxilliary tasks and then on the main task
 - [X] Experiment training the network on multitask and then on only main task
 - [X] Freeze all layers of ResNet
+- [ ] All frozen layers of ResNet and fully connected layer with .5 dropout